Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Multiscale energetics

 The spatially inhomogeneous nature of the background flow $\vec{U}$ and the lack of time-averaged data necessitate a flow decomposition based on spatial filtering.
 We adopt the approach taken in \citet{johnson_modification_2024} for a multi-level decomposition for the total velocity field

 where $\overline{\vec{u}}$ represents a 2D horizontal Gaussian filter with a length scale of \qty{300}{\meter} permitted as submesoscale \citep{hamlington_langmuir_2014,bodner_breakdown_2020}, and $\vec{u}'$ are the finer-than-submesoscale fluctuations, representing BLT.
 When using the filtering for subdomains, we apply reflective boundary conditions for non-periodic boundaries and focus on results away from the boundaries.
 The next decomposition separate the frontal flow from the wind-driven Ekman flow by an along-front average in the $y$ dimension $\langle{\overline{\vec{u}}}\rangle={\vec{u}^a}=\overline{\vec{u}}-{\vec{u}^s}$ \citep{johnson_modification_2024}.
 Note that this along-front average still contains a mean frontal component besides the Ekman flow.
 In this framework, we will have advection of the large-scale along-front mean flow ${\vec{u}^a}$, despite suppressing that for the barotropic eddies in equation~\eqref{eq:bns}, with the assumption being that the mesoscale eddies are stationary within the time frame relevant for the simulation physics.
 For any variable $\phi$, we denote $\overline{\vec{u}'\phi'}=\overline{\vec{u}\phi}-\overline{\vec{u}}\overline{\phi}$ \citep{germano_turbulence_1992}.
 We define the submesoscale kinetic energy, $\ske\equiv \frac{1}{2}\vec{u}^s \vec{\cdot} \vec{u}^s$ \citep{verma_interaction_2022}, and the turbulent kinetic energy (TKE) as $\tke\equiv\frac{1}{2}(\overline{u'^2}+\overline{v'^2}+\overline{w'^2})$.
+That is, we filter velocity first and then form TKE from the residual velocity squares; we do not apply a spatial filter directly to an already-constructed TKE field.
+This also differs from the formulation in {\citet{verma_interaction_2022}} that squares the residual velocities.